 Paddy’s Market in Haymarket.
 It’s full of tacky, cheap knockoffs.
-After exploring the Queen Victoria Market in Melbourne, it doesn’t even compare!
-If you are after mass produced, offshore, poorly crafted souvenirs you will find them here, but I recommend searching out locally sourced items for your friends at home.
+After exploring Queen Victoria Market in Melbourne, it doesn’t even compare!
+If you are after mass-produced, offshore, poorly crafted souvenirs you will find them here, but I recommend searching out locally sourced items for your friends at home.

 Opal shops.
 As a local Sydneysider, I find it incredible that there are so many opal shops in Sydney offering the “best price” on Australia’s precious stone.
 What many visitors don’t realise is that the Australian opal is actually found thousands of kilometres away.
 Before seeking out a precious stone, do your research so you know where the reputable stores are found.

 Thanks once again to Leah for popping on to the Globetrotters blog and sharing an absolute wealth of information with us about Sydney – and Australia!
 She keeps coming up with fresh ideas and was most definitely one of our best sources in planning our own trip to Sydney this year – I hope you’ve found something new and inspirational to add to your kid bucket list too.